5 Essential Oils to Use in Massage

 Decongesting: eucalyptus, pine, and tea tree oil

-For a more in-depth look, here are five common essential oils and what each offers for massage clients at spas in Atlanta
+Here are five common essential oils and what each offers for massage clients at spas in Atlanta

 This precious oil has been sought after since the ancient times and is often used for grounding and relaxation.
 This oil blends well with lavender or its complex aroma can be enjoyed on its own.
 If you’re feeling under the weather, it can deepen breathing, soothe coughs, and even has anti-inflammatory and antidepressant properties.
 If you’re looking to relieve stress and anxiety while boosting your immune system, try requesting frankincense at your next massage.